zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_cicd/_index.md

 # Should start with a verb, have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >
-    Learn about how to get started integrating Arm Virtual Hardware into a GitHub CI/CD development flow.
+    Get started integrating Arm Virtual Hardware into a GitHub CI/CD development flow.
 # One sentance, is a quick summary of this learning path, viewable when searching through all learning paths.

-minutes_to_complete: 30
+minutes_to_complete: 45
 # Always measured in minutes.
 Should be an integer, to complete the learning path (not just read it).

 who_is_this_for: >
-    Learning path for embedded software developers new to Arm Virtual Hardware to get familiar with main features.
+    Embedded software developers new to Arm Virtual Hardware to get familiar with main features.
 # One sentence that should indicate exactly who the target audience is (developers in X industries using Y tools/software for Z use-case).

 learning_objectives: